 The lack of protein can lead to muscle loss and also all the exces1s protein converts into glucose and can kick you out of ketosis.
 But we’re not taking of 15-20g excess, but way more.

-Reason no.4: You eat too many carbs
+Reason no.4: You are eating too many carbs

 Every person has a different level of carb tolerance.
 Try to eat fewer carbs than you are already eating.